See also: Becoming an Assembly Member (Wales)

 - Attend any CWO Development Workshops that may help you.

-- If you have not already done so, make contact with your local Conservative Association (link takes to you to a Conservatives.com search).
+- If you have not already done so, make contact with your local Conservative Association (link takes to you to a Conservatives.com Find Your Team search).

-- If there are any elections in the offing, be sure to volunteer to help during the campaign.
+- If there are any local or national elections coming up, be sure to volunteer to help during the campaign.

 - Consider becoming a Council candidate.
 It will give you excellent experience in campaigning - and if successful - in life in an elected office.